“Trust the hours, haven’t they carried you everywhere ‘til now?”

 - Choose the appropriate dosage, taking into account the substance, desired experience, and individual variations in tolerance.
 Start low if the substance is unfamiliar or if you feel unsure.

 - It’s critical to research contraindications with any pre-existing conditions or medicine you may be taking.
-Common contraindications include SSRIs, MAOIs, cardiovascular conditions, and a personal or family history of severe psychiatric disorders.
+Common interactions include SSRIs, MAOIs, cardiovascular conditions, epilepsy, and a personal or family history of severe psychiatric disorders.

 - Take care in combining other substances (including alcohol or cannabis) with psychedelics, as they can greatly intensify your experience.

 - Consider a reagent test kit in order to ensure the substance is what you expect it to be and is unadulterated.
 These are affordable, legal, simple, and easily found online — we highly recommend Bunk Police.
 Unfold may earn an affiliate commission from this link.
 We’ve chosen Bunk Police because we support the work they do in the harm reduction movement, and we’re long-time customers who can vouch for their excellent test kits and resources.

 It is helpful to remember that difficult is not necessarily bad, and that challenging experiences often result in insight and growth.